 Airport Metal Detectors Will Beep

 Expect the store’s security to inspect your items.
 Don’t take it personally.
 That’s what they are supposed to do.
-First, let them browse through your bags and backpack, then kindly explain your situation.
+First, let them browse your bags and backpack, then kindly explain your situation.

 Also, the magnetic device can cause obstacles while you’re going through airport security.
 People waiting in line behind you will usually get upset at you.
 Don’t worry.